How to start a car detailing business in 2026: steps, costs, and licenses

 Choose your core equipment

-Many new owners make the mistake of buying top-of-the-line gear immediately.
+Many new owners buy top-of-the-line gear immediately and drain their cash.
 You can build a solid reputation with reliable, mid-range equipment and upgrade as you grow.
 Your initial setup should include a few key items.

 You can find this equipment and complete starter kits from online suppliers like Autogeek or Detail King.
 These suppliers cater to professionals and do not have high minimum order quantities for most products, which helps manage your initial cash flow.